google/closure-templates/documentation/reference/expressions.md

 `<IDENT>(<EXPR>,...)`

-See the [dev guide](../dev/plugins.md) for how to register a custom function and the [functions reference](functions.md) for a list of all functions that are available by default.
+See the [dev guide](../dev/externs.md) for how to define a custom external function and the [functions reference](functions.md) for a list of all functions that are available by default.

 For example: